malcolmlett/malcolmlett.github.io/wiki/Focusing-on-the-why.md

+---
+title: Focusing on the why
+layout: wiki
+parent: Wiki
+---

 My apologies dear reader, for this page is in a "brain-dump" form and may not be the easiest to read.

 # Introduction